rept0id/lightdm-dynamic/README.md

 # lightdm-dynamic
 Dynamic background switcher for LightDM

-After installation, you can run "LightDm Dynamic Configuration" from "applications" menu, if you wish to change background's topic (keywords) and source.
+After installation, you can run "LightDM Dynamic Configuration" from "applications" menu, if you wish to change background's topic (keywords) and source.

+However, I daresay you may not wish to alter topic, as the default tends to give one goosebumps. 😁

 Default topic is cockpits and source is "Unsplash".